clstith/clstith.github.io/_pages/cv.md

 Papers & Preprints
 ======
+* *Black hole formation with null dust* (with Lydia Bieri, Neel Patel, and Pengyu Le), in preparation.
 * *Linear hyperbolic equations in a double null foliation*, 2024.
 Preprint on [arXiv](https://arxiv.org/abs/2412.01915).

 Conferences & Workshops